MazenAli/TT-FEMesh/docs/examples/quickstart.md

 ## Next Steps

-- Check out the [API Reference](../api/index.md) for detailed documentation of all available classes and functions
+- Check out the API Reference for detailed documentation of all available classes and functions.
-- Visit our [GitHub repository](https://github.com/MazenAli/TT-FEMesh) to contribute or report issues
+- Visit our [GitHub repository](https://github.com/MazenAli/TT-FEMesh) to contribute or report issues.